 Design is important, but it won’t mean a thing if the quality of the installation is subpar.
 Duct connections need to be airtight so warm air isn’t able to leak out before reaching your supply vents.
 If it does, it gets wasted in spaces like your attic or basement; and you can actually lose up to 30 percent of your warm air before it ever even makes it into your home.
 Connections need to be sealed properly before the installation is complete because much of your ductwork becomes concealed in flooring and walls.
 A contractor may agree to fix leaky ducts for free if they did a poor job, but this is a huge inconvenience for you.

-For more information on ductwork design and how it will affect your home’s efficiency and savings for years to come, contact Roth Heating & Cooling, Plumbing & Electrical today.
+For more information on ductwork design and how it will affect your home’s efficiency and savings for years to come, contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services today.
 We proudly serve the Portland metro area.